yogendrarana/feedback.io/README.md

 ## Getting Started

 1. Create an account on our platform.
-[Click here](https://feedback.io/auth) to create an account.
+[Click here](https://feedbackio.vercel.app/auth) to create an account.
 2. Create a new project and note down your Account ID and Project ID.

 ## Using Our Feedback API

 feedback.io exposes an endpoint for submitting feedback.
 You will need to provide:
-- Account ID
+- Client ID
 - Project ID

-Include these in your request headers as **x-account-id** and **x-project-id** respectively.
+Include these in your request headers as **x-client-id** and **x-project-id** respectively.
 For security, do not hardcode these IDs in your code.
 Use environment variables to store them securely.

 ## Submitting Feedback